 It doesn’t mean I don’t watch shows.
 I do.
 But I don’t sit down and become a zombie scrolling on my phone while the autoplay does its thing.

 For one, I have a toddler and she’s not into The Marvelous Mrs. Maisal.
 Secondly, I have shit to do!
-I fill my free time with writing, learning about blogging, and website design, and I absolutely love it.
+I fill my free time with learning, developing websites, and working towards building a better future for myself and my family.